voBits/ENS-Bid-ERC20-token-contract/test/ENS_BID_TOKEN.md

     - [x] `approve`: allow another sender to withdraw from origin sender account
     - [x] `allowance`: returns the amount which another sender is still allowed to withdraw from origin sender
     - [x] `transferFrom`: sender transfer tokens from one address to another
+    - [x] `transfer`: funder should transfer fail during lock period
+    - [x] `transferFrom`: funder should transfer tokens from one address to another fail during lock period
+    - [x] `transfer`: funder should transfer success over lock period
+    - [x] `approve`: funder allow another sender to withdraw from funder account
+    - [x] `allowance`: returns the amount which another sender is still allowed to withdraw from funder account
+    - [x] `transferFrom`: funder should transfer tokens from one address to another success over lock period
 - owner transfer token
     - [x] `transfer`: owner should transfer fail when token locked
     - [x] `transfer`: owner should transfer success when token unlocked